dimi-gu/Hierarchical-Risk-Parity/README.md

 ## Disclaimer

-This project is intended for research and educational purposes only.
+This project was the subject of my master thesis in "Finance and Risk Management" (Università degli studi di Firenze) and was intended for research and educational purposes only.
 It does not constitute investment advice, and historical backtest results do not guarantee future performance.